Labeling farm products - Oregon Tilth

 #Labeling farm products for wholesale

 Yes.
-All non-retail containers (aka, “master cases”) that ship or store any raw or processed agricultural products that are represented as “100 percent organic,” “organic,” or “made with organic (ingredients or food groups)” must be labeled.
+Any container used for shipment or storage of raw or processed farm products represented as “100 percent organic,” “organic,” or “made with organic (ingredients or food groups)” must have a label, even if the container is not meant for retail sale.

-Labels only need to include the production lot number (if applicable).
-However, you may choose to display organic labeling information on the outside of a non-retail container.
-Information can include: the USDA organic seal, certifier seal or name, and any special handling instructions for following organic requirements.
+Labels must include the production lot number (if applicable) and clearly identify the product as organic.
+You can choose to add more information on the outside of the non-retail container.
+This may include the USDA organic seal, your certifier’s name or logo, and any special handling instructions.

-Do you have a labeling guide or examples?
+Do you have a guide or examples for non-retail labeling?

-Check out the USDA’s Retail and Wholesale Labeling for Farms for Farms for examples of wholesale, non-retail labels and more explanations.
+Check out the USDA’s Retail and Wholesale Labeling for Farms guide for examples of wholesale (non-retail) labels.

 #Labeling transitional farm products